All Products

 • If the name of the object that you want to synchronize, such as a database, a table, or a column, contains Chinese characters, you must use the object name mapping feature to rename the object.
 For example, you can change the name from Chinese to English.
 Otherwise, the task may fail.

-• A data synchronization instance can synchronize data from only one database.
-To synchronize data from multiple databases, you must create a data synchronization instance for each database.
+• A single synchronization instance can synchronize only one database.
+To synchronize multiple databases, you must configure a separate synchronization instance for each database.

-• During initial full data synchronization, DTS uses the read and write resources of the source and destination databases.
-This may increase the loads of the database servers.
-Before you synchronize data, assess the impact of data synchronization on the performance of the source and destination databases.
-We recommend that you synchronize data during off-peak hours, such as when the CPU usage of the source and destination databases is lower than 30%.
+• During initial full data synchronization, DTS consumes some read and write resources from the source and destination databases.
+This may increase the database load.
+Before you start data synchronization, evaluate the performance of the source and destination databases.
+Perform data synchronization during off-peak hours (for example, when the CPU load of both databases is below 30%).

 • During data synchronization, do not add backend nodes to the ApsaraDB for SelectDB database.
 Otherwise, the task fails.
 You can restart the data synchronization instance to resume the data synchronization task that failed.